LemmenAid/surf-spot-finder/README.md

 ### Surfspots

 * After choosing a County the terminal is cleared and a list of available surfspots for that County are displayed.
-The user is asked if they want to explore one of these surfspots or if they want to exit the program
+The user is asked if they want to explore one of these surfspots or if they want to exit the program.

 ![Surfspots](README-files/surfspots.png)